4d/docs/docs/Project/date-time-formats.md

 ### Localized parts

-Some parts of the outputs, such as "midnight" or "Tuesday" are localized, according regional settings.
+Some parts of the outputs, such as "midnight" or "Tuesday" are localized, according to regional settings.

-For example, for the time `13:25:34`, "B" will display *in the afternoon* in an US system, and *après-midi* on a French system.
+For example, for the time `13:25:34`, "B" will display *in the afternoon* on an US system, and *après-midi* on a French system.

 ### Extra letters